 However, it is expected that the freshmen develop a healthy rapport with seniors as they themselves are amongst the brightest in the country and excel at various activities.
 In fact, a healthy senior junior interaction has been the hallmark of this institute and we would like to maintain that.

-It has also been commonly observed that students with laptops/computers in their first semester get distracted by excessive gaming/internet.
+It has also been commonly observed that students with laptops/computers in their first semester get distracted by excessive gaming/internet and don’t experience all the institute has to offer.
 We would, therefore, suggest against providing your wards with laptops for the first semester, since computer facilities for academic needs are adequately available in the Institute.
 However, in case you feel that he will be able to learn better with a laptop/computer at his disposal, we leave it to your discretion.

-During the first two months, there will be orientation programmes for various cultural and technical programs and festivals, with the aim of encouraging incoming students to contribute to these campus activities.
-Your ward is encouraged to attend these orientations and familiarise himself/herself with these activities.
+During the first two months, your ward will be witnessing numerous orientation programmes for various cultural and technical programs and festivals, with the aim of encouraging them to contribute to these campus activities.
+He/she is encouraged to attend these orientations and familiarise himself/herself with these activities and hopefully explore their other interests and talents.
 However, it becomes really important to realize the need of prioritizing and planning to succeed both academically and otherwise.

 Our purpose of sharing the above mentioned problems with you is to make you aware of them.
-As a guardian, you need not be alarmed, but mental preparation and precautionary measures would definitely help.
+As parents, you need not be alarmed, but mental preparation and precautionary measures would definitely help.

 We hope that this letter gives you a fair idea about the life of your ward in the next few years.
 This institute offers a wide range of opportunities for all who wish to learn in the various spheres of life and we hope that he/she has a productive and memorable time in the institute.